NHSDigital/nhs-notify-supplier-api/README.md

 ##### Libs

-- [/src/server](/src/server) has various separate libaries that are used by:
+- [/src/server](/src/server) has various separate libraries that are used by:
   - [/src/server/host](/src/server/host) custom loads libs for different parts of the server

 ### Build